cmaseattle/instagram-grid/README.md

 `link` will add clickability to your images, allowing you to click and see a larger version of the image within your site - without linking to Instagram.
 Default: `false`

+**caption**
+`caption` is the written caption for the photo on instragram, including hashtags and other usernames.
+This shows up only underneath the large image if `link` is set to true.
+Default: `true`

 **likes**
 `likes` will add a small box in the corner of each image showing the number of likes **IF** the count is *at least one* like.
 Default: `false`